thelightdesigner/ScuffedWalls/Functions.md

  - Function Time => starting beat of selection (only append notes after...)
  - toBeat: float => ending beat of selection (only append notes before...)
  - appendTechnique: int(0-2)
- - onTrack: string, only appends to notes on this track
+ - onTrack: string, only appends to walls on this track
  - any of the noodle properties

   Example